neurobagel/documentation/docs/glossary.md

+This glossary compiles some key terms used in the Neurobagel documentation and defines them in the context of the Neurobagel ecosystem.

 ### Data dictionary
 :   A JSON file that describes the information contained in columns from a tabular data file,
     along with the meaning and properties (format of numerical data, unique “levels”